Indianapolis shooting: Gunman dead, 8 people killed at FedEx facility, police say

 "I saw a man with a submachine gun of some sort, an automatic rifle, and he was firing in the open," Jeremiah Miller said.

-Fedex released a statement early Friday saying it is cooperating with authorities and working to get more information.

-Another man told WTTV that his niece was sitting in her car in the driver's seat when the gunfire erupted, and she was wounded.
+Another man told WTTV that his niece was sitting in the driver's seat of her car when the gunfire erupted, and she was wounded.

 "She got shot on her left arm," said Parminder Singh.
 "She's fine, she's in the hospital now."